Warring militias in west Libya vow no let-up in fight

 That created mistrust and resentment which ignited at the weekend when, according to one account, a group of men from Zuwara out hunting for game shot dead a man from Al-Jumail by mistake.
 The hunters were briefly detained and, say people in Zuwara, mistreated, setting off the violence.

-At a hospital in Zuwara, a nurse said two people from the town had been killed in the fighting on Wednesday.
+At a hospital in Zuwara, a nurse said two people from the town had been killed in the fighting on Wednesday, adding to the death toll on both sides of 14 given earlier by the NTC.

 Outside the hospital, ambulances and pickup trucks, some mounted with anti-aircraft guns, were bringing in the wounded from the front line.